-Washington Goes Crazy With Talk of UFOs, Alien Life
+Washington Goes Crazy With Talk Of UFOs, Alien Life

 Sounds about right for the dog days of summer in Washington, D.C.

-• Joseph Curl covered the White House and politics for a decade for The Washington Times.
-He can be reached at jcurl@washingtontimes.com and on Twitter @josephcurl.
+Joseph Curl covered the White House for a dozen years and ran the Drudge Report for four years.
+He can be reached at josephcurl@dailywire.com and on Twitter at @JosephCurl.
+A version of this article ran previously in The Washington Times.